cotarr/collab-backend-token-auth/README.md

 Successful requests will call the Express next() function.

 The requireAccessToken() middleware MUST be run prior to requireScopeForApiRoute() function.
-The requireScopeForApiRoute() will accept either a single string or an array of string;
+The requireScopeForApiRoute() will accept either a single string or an array of strings;

 ### matchScope(scope)

-The `matchScope()` function is a general function that will make a scope determination and return a boolean true or false.
+The matchScope() function is a general function that will make a scope determination and return a boolean true or false.
 The requireAccessToken() middleware MUST be run prior to the matchScope() function.